Andrisky/Editing-images-with-hand-gestures/README.md

 This means that computer vision techniques are applied to make the gestures, while image processing techniques are applied to edit the images.
 However, all the techniques used are implemented thanks to the openCV library.
-The attached report explains in detail how the whole system was implemented.
+The attached report, called "Editing_image_with_hand_gestures.pdf", explains in detail how the whole system was implemented.

 # Demo
 Following are demonstration videos showing some of the system's features: